nuxeo-sandbox/nuxeo-templaterendering-utils/README.md

 ```

 #### Return an array of objects.
-Loop in the Word document and display the objects
+Loop in the Word document and display the objects.

 * The `MyChain` automation script: